-We have audited the separate financial statements of Blackstone European Property Income Fund SICAV and hereafter referred to as "BEPIF Feeder SICAV", which comprise the separate statement of financial position as at 31 December 2022 and the separate statements of comprehensive income, changes in amounts attributable to shareholders, and cash flows for the year then ended, and notes to the separate financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Blackstone European Property Income Fund SICAV (the "Fund"), which comprise the statement of financial position, as of 31 December 2022, and the statements of comprehensive income, changes in amounts attributable to shareholders, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying separate financial statements give a true and fair view of the financial position of BEPIF Feeder SICAV as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as of 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted in the European Union.